 -Food Delivery Persons

-All applicants and recipients of material reception conditions, who are physically and psychologically able to take up employment, are required to be registered as unemployed after the initial one-month period and show that they are actively seeking employment.
-A labour card is issued to the asylum seekers in order for their unemployment status, they need to renew on specific time-frames their registration in the Labour Department.
+All applicants and recipients of MRC who are physically and psychologically able to take up employment are required to be registered as unemployed after the initial one-month period and show that they are actively seeking employment.
+In order to maintain their unemployment status, they need to renew on specific time-frames their registration in the Labour Department.

-The Labour Department provides job referrals to asylum seekers, usually in a form along with the details of potential employers.
-Applicants are required to contact them directly, and the employer is expected to provide a written report on the outcome of the meeting.
-The form does not provide space for the asylum seekers’ statements on the outcome of the meeting, including, for instance, the reasons why it was not possible for the asylum seeker to be offered the job and asylum seekers cannot challenge the statements of the employer.
-This may lead to asylum seekers being considered wilfully unemployed by the Labour Department and the Social Welfare Services, resulting in loss of material reception conditions and there is no effective procedure to challenge those results.
+The Labour Department provides job referrals to asylum seekers.
+Applicants are required to contact the employers directly, and the employer is expected to provide a written report on the outcome of the meeting.
+The form does not provide space for the asylum seekers’ statements on the outcome of the meeting, including, for instance, the reasons why it was not possible for the asylum seeker to be offered a job.
+Asylum seekers cannot challenge the statements of the employer.
+This may lead to asylum seekers being considered as wilfully unemployed by the Labour Department and the SWS, resulting in loss of MRC and there is no effective procedure to challenge those results.

-It is also important to note that although collective agreements do exist for a number of professions in Cyprus, through a voluntary tripartite system (employers, unions, state), they are not legislatively regulated and implemented.
-There is also no set national level of minimum wage.
-Only nine professions are legislatively regulated (salespersons, clerks, nurse assistants, childcare assistants, baby nurse assistants, school assistants, guards, carers, and cleaners) out of which asylum seekers are only allowed to exercise one (cleaners).
+Furthermore, although collective agreements exist for a number of professions in Cyprus through a voluntary tripartite system (employers, unions, state), they are not legislatively regulated and implemented.
+Up until the end of 2022, only nine professions were legislatively regulated in regard to wages (salespersons, clerks, nurse assistants, childcare assistants, baby nurse assistants, school assistants, guards, carers, and cleaners) out of which asylum seekers are only allowed to exercise one (cleaners).

 - Low wages and lack of supplementary material assistance: Remuneration from employment is often highly insufficient to meet the basic needs of a family.
 This is particularly problematic for asylum seekers with families and is compounded by the sharp increase of rent in urban areas as well as a lack of supplementary measures for asylum seekers with low income.
 Labour conditions such as taking up accommodation at the place of work often lead to splitting up the family.
 These jobs can also be offered to single parents without taking into consideration the care of children or possible supplementary assistance for childcare support.